-So save that YAML file as hello-world.yml, because we'll be getting up and running pretty soon, and we'll need it.
+So save that YAML file in the directory you plan to run the fat jar from (see below) as hello-world.yml, because we'll be getting up and running pretty soon, and we'll need it.
 Next up, we're creating our application class!